-If you’re looking for a meat paella recipe, check out my Cauliflower Rice Paella with chicken and chorizo.
+If you’re looking for a grain-free meat paella recipe, check out my Cauliflower Rice Paella with chicken and chorizo.

 I have a smaller paella pan so the ingredients are proportional to my pan size, if you have a bigger pan, the portion size may vary.